RoyalVeterinaryCollege/VetCompassClient/README.md

     "total": 4
 }
 ```
-Please don't rely on the loglikelihood field being present in future versions.
-The current model is probablistic but the next one is unlikely to output a probability.
+Please don't rely on the loglikelihood field being present in future versions (it's included for debug purposes).
+The current model is probablistic but the next model might not output a probability.
 The results will always be returned in the order you should show them to your user, so don't re-sort them client-side.

 The optional query string supports paging of results via skip/take.
 The paging defaults are shown (top 10 hits).
 The querystring also supports filtering VeNom codes to specific [subsets](https://github.com/RoyalVeterinaryCollege/VetCompassClient/blob/master/clr/VetCompassClient.net45/Subsets.cs).
 For example, `?subset=[14,7]`.
 The default subsets are all except 'Modelling'.
 If you want to use the VeNom modelling hierarchy please contact us for advice.